 What its’ worth now, and how

 Many educated buyers would see this as a real detriment to any company: once the owner goes, so too does the business knowledge and intellectual property.
-To mitigate this, and enhance the value of your company, it’s important to start transferring this knowledge and the day-to-day responsibilities to people you trust.
+To mitigate this, and enhance the value of your company, you must start a transfer of knowledge and of the day-to-day responsibilities to people you trust.
 Whether it’s promoting internal team members and nurturing their potential to lead, or bringing in the right experts to manage such things like the finances or operations, these people become valuable assets that may actually help increase company value and attract the right buyer.

 While you may think that adding such people means additional costs, more salary, and less profit – this is usually only a short-term problem.
 Once you have skilled people in place, performance can increase and these people can help grow the business further.
-We saw this happen in an instance where after implementing these changes, the owner sold the business for significantly more than anticipated originally because the added management had helped increase profits substantially!
+We saw this happen in an instance where after implementing these changes, the owner sold the business for significantly more than anticipated originally.
+Why?
+Because the added management had helped increase profits substantially!

 As a precursor: these changes can take roughly two (or more) years to implement.
 Restructuring to make a company more attractive to an outside purchaser is a great opportunity to consider.
 Business owners start transferring knowledge, and exiting slowly with less pressure.
 A detailed action plan formulated to address each area in need of development will help attract the right buyer and lessen the stress of the process along the way.